Disorderly Conduct / Aggravated Disorderly Conduct

 Most sentences for violation of the Illinois Disorderly Conduct law involve a misdemeanor sentence.
 If you are convicted you could be placed on court supervision, conditional discharge, probation or face a maximum of one year in the County Jail.
 A conviction for Disorderly Conduct may affect one’s ability to obtain a job or obtain government benefits.

-The criminal defense attorneys at The Legal Defenders understand the impact that a criminal conviction could have on your life.
+The criminal defense attorneys at John D. Ioakimidis understand the impact that a criminal conviction could have on your life.

-The criminal defense attorneys at The Legal Defenders will look at the specific facts of your case and determine the best defense for your case.
+The criminal defense attorneys at John D. Ioakimidis will look at the specific facts of your case and determine the best defense for your case.

 Since many cases involving Disorderly Conduct involve difficult questions concerning acting in an unreasonable manner and whether something could alarm or disturb another, each case must be evaluated individually and each factor has to be taken into consideration when coming up with an effective plan of attack.

-The Chicago criminal defense attorneys at The Legal Defenders have extensive experience in representing individuals charged with Disorderly Conduct and will use their extensive experience and skills to protect your reputation.
+The Chicago criminal defense attorneys at John D. Ioakimidis have extensive experience in representing individuals charged with Disorderly Conduct and will use their extensive experience and skills to protect your reputation.